denten-books/plain-text/6-conclusion.md

 strategies of interpretation on newly emergent computational realities.
 Technologies that govern literacy cannot be allowed to develop apart from the humanities.
-Such detachment threatens the legacy of interpretive practice, from the analysis of verse to the ability to alter pacemaker software.
-Whatever their politics, humanists must negotiate the tactics of reading alongside law makers and software engineers.
+Such detachment threatens the legacy of interpretive practice, enacted on page or pacemaker.
+Whatever their politics, literary scholars, philosophers, historians, must negotiate the tactics of reading alongside law makers and software engineers.

 ***